scot-taylor-ibm/compare-comply/schema.md

   - `parties`: An array that defines the parties that are identified by the service.
     - `party`: A string value that identifies the party.
     - `role`: A string value that identifies the role of the party.
+    - `importance`: A string value that identifies the importance of the party.
+Possible values include `Primary` for a primary party and `Unknown` for a non-primary party.
     - `addresses`: An array of objects that identify addresses.
       - `text`: A string that contains the address.
       - `location`: The location of the address as defined by its `begin` and `end` indexes.